lucasnathaniel/K4L1_me/_posts/2020-03-30-discord-hidden-information.md

 Has so many ways to solve:
 1. Edited Client(BetterDiscord)
-2. cURL(Oficial Discord API)
+2. Oficial Discord API
 3. Self-bot
 4. Client Web + BurpSuite

 2FA/OAuth may not work because the Token.

 You need to be carefull about the Discord Policy.
-Self-bots, edited client and some requests via cURL can unverify your e-mail or ban you, this occour trying something like list all members on server with:
+Self-bots, edited client and some requests via Discord API can unverify your e-mail or ban you, this occour trying something like list all members on server with:

 ```bash
 $ curl -sH "Authorization: $TOKEN" https://discordapp.com/api/v6/guilds/{guild.id}/members | jq